 Constellation Brands, Inc. (STZ) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 11, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Constellation Brands, Inc. ("Constellation" or the "Company") (NYSE: STZ ).
+LOS ANGELES, April 16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Constellation Brands, Inc. ("Constellation" or the "Company") (NYSE: STZ ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CONSTELLATION BRANDS, INC. (STZ), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?